 Maniktalla Christian Cemetery!!
 A Lost Cemetery

-I was little astonished during my visit to Maniktalla Christian Cemetery.
-In every square inch of the graveyard, there is an impression of negligence.
+I was astonished during my visit to Maniktalla Christian Cemetery.
+In every square inch of the graveyard, there was an impression of negligence.
 Surprisingly, the cemetery is still in use.
-People those who stay within the proximity of 2/3 minute walking distance, they even not aware of this cemetery.
-A family stayed in the compound of the graveyard but as per their statement, they are not officially related to the Maniktalla Christian Cemetery.
+People those who stays within the proximity of 2/3 minute walking distance, they even not aware of this cemetery.
+A family is staying inside the compound of the graveyard but as per their statement, they are not officially associated with Maniktalla Christian Cemetery.
 Only one person is appointed officially to look after the cemetery, but it seems, no take care is taken by the person.
-The whole area overgrown with shrubs, weeds, trees and almost all the graves are broken.
+The whole area overgrown with shrubs, weeds, trees and almost all the graves are in broken state.
 As it seems to me the tombs are vandalized and most of the walls are broken.
-It needs real attention to restoring the graves and beautification of the area.
-So that, visitors can visit the place.
-It was really tough for me get inside and search for graves.
+It needs real attention for restoring the graves and beautification of the area.
+So that, it can attract visitors.
+It was really tough for me, even get inside and search for graves.

 I have tried a lot to find out the year of establishment of the Maniktalla Christian Cemetery.
-But unable to find it, as nobody is aware of it.
+But unable to find the same, as nobody is aware of it.

-After that, I have tried to contact with Bishop of Kolkata over the phone to collect some information about this cemetery and he provides me the cell number of his Personal Assistant Rev. Abir Mazumdar.
-I have called him several times but after a few days he stopped responding me.
+After that, I have tried to contact with the Bishop of Kolkata over the phone to collect some information about this cemetery and he provides me the number of his Personal Assistant Rev. Abir Mazumdar.
+I have called him several times but after few days he stopped responding me.
 I have collected some information about this cemetery.
 It is recorded as a “Church Mission Society Cemetery” and it is included in the Kolkata Municipal Corporation heritage list as a Grade I Heritage.
-When I have written a blog post on the same for my Blog, after that some fellow bloggers also take interest on it and also published blog posts on the same on their blogs.
-Although nothing has been done so far for the cemetery, still I hope after that some positive initiative will be taken.
+When I have written a blog post on the same for my Blog, after my post some fellow bloggers also take interest on it and published blog posts on the same on their blog.
+Although nothing has been done so far for this cemetery by the authority.
+Still I hope, after that some positive initiative will be taken.

 I have also discovered a tomb during my first visit, which is covered with shrubs and weeds.
-After removing the trash I have found the tombstone.
-The inscription on the tomb (It was really hard to read the lines as words are washed away by time) stated “Sacred To The Memory of Matilda the beloved wife of the Revd.
+After removing the trash I could read the inscription, it reads as (It was really hard to read the lines as words are washed away by time) “Sacred To The Memory of Matilda the beloved wife of the Revd.
 Charles H Bradborn Who Departed This Life on December 1880 After Three Years Devoted Service Among Bengali Boys In The C.M.S Boarding School Amherst St”.
-It seems to me that the grave is also a grave of an important person and it needs to be explored.
+It seems to me that the grave of an important person and it needs to be explored.

-If anybody wants to pay a visit to Maniktalla Christian Cemetery, this place is situated between Maniktalla Crossing and Sookias Street.
-Just beside the Leprosy Hospital and just 2/3 minutes walking distance from Maniktalla Crossing.
+If anybody wants to visit to Maniktalla Christian Cemetery, this place is situated between Maniktalla Crossing and Sookias Street.
+Just beside the Leprosy Hospital and 2/3 minutes walking distance from Maniktalla Crossing.

 Recently I have found a documentary on Toru Dutt on Youtube.
 Here is the link for it.